dbalaouras/Beats-Pi/README.md

 # Beats-Pi
 Elastic Beats.
 You know, for Pi.

+### Updates 18 Jun 2020
+v7.7.1 and v7.8.0 are now available.
+Added x-pack support to Filebeat, so please notice that several Filebeat components now fall under the Elastic License instead of the Apache License.
+Couldn't get x-pack support to work on Metricbeat, so that's still the OSS version.

 ### Updates 27 May 2020
 By request, v7.6.2 .deb files are posted in an Old-DEBs folder.
 In the event the repo doesn't keep the older versions available I'll post them here.